 Too much LED exposure for too long could potentially cause burns or eye damage.
 Follow the manufacturer’s instructions to avoid overdoing light therapy.
 For example, for most of our devices, we recommend a maximum of three treatments per day.

 How Long Does Red Light Therapy Take to Work?

-Like most beauty products, the effects of red light therapy take time.
+Like most skincare products, the effects of red light therapy take time.
 Each device comes with its own recommended usage time, usually from three to 10 minutes per treatment area.
 You can choose to use it once or twice a day, or every other day, as your schedule allows.
 Consistency is key to seeing results.
 Even so, improvement to skin tone and appearance will happen gradually.
 You may see minor results quickly, but you will continue to see the full effects over three to six months.
 After that, you will want to use the device less frequently for maintenance.

 It’s best to track your results with “before” and “after” photos.
 Once you have your new device, take photos every day or week in the same position, and report the results over time.
 It’s also important to use your device correctly for the best results.

-What Red Light Therapy Devices are Available for Skin Care?
+Best Red Light Therapy Devices for Skincare

 Red light devices have come a long way from when NASA first used them for clinical purposes.
 Now anyone can buy them to perform red light treatments at home.
 Finding the right device depends on the size of the device and its range of applications.

 Portable devices like Glō and the reVive® Clinical Wrinkle Reduction wand can be easily stored in a purse for on-the-go wrinkle treatments, while larger foldable panels like the dpl® II can treat large areas of the face, neck, or back in single treatments.
-Explore all reVive Light Therapy® anti-aging products today.